‘B&B’ Recap For Wednesday, August 28: Shauna Visits Flo In Jail

-The Bold and the Beautiful recap for Wednesday, August 28 features Eric Forrester (John McCook) who was concerned about his grandson in hospital.
+The Bold and the Beautiful recap for Wednesday, August 28 features Eric Forrester (John McCook), who was concerned about his grandson in the hospital.
 He also said that although Thomas Forrester (Matthew Atkinson) kept Beth Spencer (Madeline Valdez and River Davidson) from her real mother, Hope Logan (Annika Noelle), his grandson was not the real culprit.

 The Forrester patriarch opined that Quinn Fuller Forrester’s (Rena Sofer) friends were to be blamed for the baby swap.
 Eric felt that they made a mistake by inviting Shauna Fulton (Denise Richards) and her daughter, Florence Fulton (Katrina Bowden), to live in their house.
-Quinn said that she did not think that Quinn would knowingly steal a baby.
+Quinn said that she did not think that Flo would knowingly steal a baby.
 However, Eric felt that Flo had ripped his family apart.

 Shauna visited Flo in jail.
 The former croupier was glad to see her mother.
 She also felt that she belonged in jail because she had committed some serious crimes.
 Nevertheless, Shauna promised to try and get Flo out of jail as soon as possible, per She Knows Soaps.
-Flo pointed out that she could not even afford to bail her out of jail, it seemed impossible that her mother would be able to pay a competent attorney.
+Flo pointed out that she could not even afford to bail her out of jail, so it seemed impossible that her mother would be able to pay a competent attorney.
 As Flo is taken back to her cell, Shauna called out to her that she would speak to Quinn and ask her for help.

 Today on #BoldandBeautiful, Eric shares his dismay over Thomas’s deplorable actions with Quinn. pic.twitter.com/2LnF7aySXv